Sukrut10k/sorting-algorithm-visualizer/README.md

 4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Acknowledgments

-- Inspired by classic algorithm visualization tools and Tech With Tim's YouTube tutorials
+- Inspired by Tech With Tim's YouTube tutorials
-- Flask community for excellent documentation
 ```